Battle of Klushino

-The Battle of Klushino, or the Battle of Kłuszyn, was fought on 4 July 1610, between forces of the Polish–Lithuanian Commonwealth and the Tsardom of Russia during the Polish–Muscovite War, part of Russia's Time of Troubles.
+The Battle of Klushino, or the Battle of Kłuszyn, was fought on 4 July 1610, between forces of the Polish–Lithuanian Commonwealth and the Tsardom of Russia during the Polish–Russian War, part of Russia's Time of Troubles.
 The battle occurred near the village of Klushino (Kłuszyn) near Smolensk (Polish: Smoleńsk).
 In the battle the outnumbered Polish-Lithuanian force secured a decisive victory over Russia, due to the tactical competence of hetman Stanisław Żółkiewski and the military prowess of Polish hussars, the elite of the army of the Crown of the Kingdom of Poland.
-The battle is remembered as one of the greatest triumphs of the Polish-Lithuanian cavalry and an example of excellence and supremacy of the Polish-Lithuanian military at the time.
+The battle is remembered as one of the greatest triumphs of the Polish cavalry and an example of excellence and supremacy of the Polish military at the time.

 Background

 In 1610, in response to the Polish-Lithuanian advance on Russia, Russia and Sweden formed an alliance, and launched an operation known as the De la Gardie Campaign.
 A Russian army under Prince Dmitry Shuisky was heading towards the besieged fortress of Smolensk, but was intercepted by Polish-Lithuanian forces.
 In the meantime, Shuisky divided his forces into several smaller units.

 The Polish-Lithuanian forces of about 12,000 under hetman Stanisław Żółkiewski encountered the advance Russian force of 8,000 under Grigory Valuyev and attempted to attack it soon after dawn on 24 June, but the Russians were able to fortify their positions at Tsaryovo-Zaymishche camp.
 The Russian troops found themselves encircled and trapped in their camp, but the main force under Shuisky, of about 35,000, was only days away.
-Russia, however, did not know the real strength of the Polish-Lithuanian, and how greatly they outnumbered them.
+Russia, however, did not know the real strength of the Polish-Lithuanian forces, and how greatly they outnumbered them.
 Further, the besieged advance unit failed to notify Shuisky that it had encountered the Polish-Lithuanian army.
 On the other hand, Żółkiewski was confident in his powerful hussars, and decided to press with the attack.
 On 3 July he decided to leave part of his forces besieging the camp, and take the most mobile units against Shuisky's troops.
 The ruse was successful, as the besieged troops never realized that the bulk of the Polish-Lithuanian army was temporarily engaged elsewhere, and neither was Shuisky aware of the Polish-Lithuanian movements nor expecting a major engagement.